sdiehl/wiwinwlh/tutorial.md

-During compilation GHC will produce interface files for each module that are the binary encoding of specific symbols (functions, typeclasses, etc) exported by that modules as well as any package dependencies it itself depends on.
+During compilation GHC will produce interface files for each module that are the binary encoding of specific symbols (functions, typeclasses, etc) exported by that module as well as any package dependencies it itself depends on.
 This is effectively the serialized form of the ModGuts structure used internally in the compiler.
 The internal structure of this file can be dumped using the ``--show-iface`` flag.
 The precise structure changes between versions of GHC.